iamcarminecristian/city-helper-bot/README.md

-# Urban Assistance Bot 🚦🌦️
+# City Helper Bot 🚦🌦️

 A Telegram-based virtual assistant designed to provide real-time information on weather and traffic.
 This project leverages the power of **Azure** to ensure scalability, monitoring, and security.